-The Transportation Security Administration (TSA) checkpoint is open 1 hour prior to the first day's scheduled departure and one hour after the final day's scheduled departure.
+The Transportation Security Administration (TSA) checkpoint is open 1 hour prior to the day's first scheduled departure and closes after the final departure.

 3-1-1 Screening of Carry-on Bags